hnu-vis/ParametricDualProjection/README.md

 # Parametric Dual Projection Method

-This repository implements the Parametric Dual Projection Method, a framework for advanced data processing and model training.
-It includes tools for loading datasets, defining models, training, and evaluating performance on MNIST and CIFAR-10 datasets.

 ## Installation

 The codebase has been tested with **Python 3.8** on **Ubuntu**.
 To set up the environment and install dependencies, run: